How many times have you gone back and forth over email, trying to find when to meet?

 You: Start setting up a calendar invite.
-Pull up your dial-in info from a doc where you have it saved and copy/paste it into the invite.
+Pull in your dial-in info from wherever you have it saved and copy/paste it into the invite.

 You: Send invite.
 Cross your fingers that this is it.
 It’s all smooth sailing from here.

 (But rinse and repeat if there’s any sort of hiccup between then and the meeting happening.)

 This kind of scheduling can pull across hours and days.
 And it boils down to four things you don’t need to do: